 Downtown South Bend, Inc.

-Industrial Revenue Bonds (IRBs) or Private Activity bonds, are tax-exempt bonds issued by government entities, with the proceeds loaned to private companies.
-The interest on the bonds is typically tax-exempt, making them attractive to investors and resulting in lower financing costs to the company.
+Industrial Revenue Bonds (IRFs) or Private Activity bonds, are tax-exempt bonds issued by government entities, with the proceeds loaned to private companies.
+The interest on the funds is typically tax-exempt, making them attractive to investors and resulting in lower financing costs to the company.

 The underlying purpose of the industrial development enabling legislation is to provide or preserve employment, reduce or eliminate pollution, or to increase industry within the State of Indiana.
 Any proposed manufacturing project should qualify under one of these broad categories.